Friday, August 26, 2016

 Tokoh Guru

 "The award is a symbol of the government's recognition of the sacrifice, integrity and contribution throughout their service.
 Among the criteria is that the candidate has a track record of excellence in the classroom, outstanding contribution to the teaching profession and education, active involvement in activities outside the classroom and community service, in addition to excellence in other fields.
-They must be a Malaysian citizen who was born in this country; as far as possible be chosen from among prominent personalities who have been awarded the title of Master at the state level; aged 50 years or over, whether serving or retired; are or have served as teachers, principals, teachers, lecturers or administrators in education services".
+They must be a Malaysian citizens who were born in this country; as far as possible be chosen from among prominent personalities who have been awarded the title of Master at the state level; aged 50 years or over, whether serving or retired; are or have served as teachers, principals, teachers, lecturers or administrators in education services".

 Award presented by the Deputy Minister of Works, Malaysia,